• In stock, ready to ship

 • Type: Hybrid Musk

-• Specific Color: Light Yellow
+• Color: Light Yellow

 • Fragrance: Moderately Fragrant